TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 ```

 #exercise(sub : "A list of Primes")[
   This is the time when Haskell itself forgot that the `unfoldr` function exists.
-The website offers the following method to make a list of primes in Haskell as an advertisment for the language.
+The website offers the following method to make a list of primes in Haskell as an advertisement for the language.
   ```
   primes = filterPrime [2..] where
   filterPrime (p:xs) =